 USACE is the lead Federal agency responsible for compliance with Section 106 of the NHPA and has conducted consultations with Native American Tribes and interested parties according to the PA.
 Several Native American Tribes and interested parties were contacted while developing the PA and provided with general information about the ARCF 2016 Project.
 Consultations specifically related to the Proposed Action are a continuation of the ongoing process.
 All Native American Tribes identified in the PA have been contacted and provided a description of the Proposed Action and requested to provide information on resources important to Native Americans.
-A Draft Identification and Evaluation Report was distributed to consulting Native American Tribes in April 2020.
-The Draft report proposed a finding of No Adverse Effect to historic properties.
-This finding is conditioned on developing a Monitoring and Discovery Plan.
-SHPO concurred in the finding of No Adverse Effect in a letter dated September 2, 2020.
 Consultation with Native American Tribes is ongoing.

 The CVFPB is the State lead agency responsible for CEQA compliance.
 The California Natural Resources Agency adopted the California Natural Resource Agency Final Tribal Coordination Policy on November 20, 2012, which was developed in response to Governor Brown's September 19, 2011 Executive Order B-10-11.
 The CVFPB has adopted this Policy.
 Accordingly, Native American consultation for CEQA compliance will be conducted in accordance with the Policy adopted by the CVFPB.
 The purpose of the Policy is to ensure effective, meaningful, and mutually beneficial government-to-government consultation, communication, and coordination between the CVFPB and tribal entities relative to activities under the CVFPB's jurisdiction that my affect tribal communities.
-USACE and the CVFPB would contact Native American contacts identified by the California Native American Heritage Commission (NAHC) in an effort to identify cultural resources important to Native Americans, including Tribal Cultural Resources (TCRs) as defined in California Public Resources Code Section 21074, that may be present in the project area.
+USACE and the CVFPB has contacted Native American contacts identified by the California Native American Heritage Commission (NAHC) in an effort to identify cultural resources important to Native Americans, including Tribal Cultural Resources (TCRs) as defined in California Public Resources Code Section 21074, that may be present in the project area.